 In accordance with the Articles of Association the Charitable Company has adopted a Funding Agreement approved by the Secretary of State for Education.
 The Funding Agreement specifies, amongst other things, the basis for admitting students to the Academies within the Multi-Academy Trust, the catchment areas from which students are drawn, and that the curriculums should comply with the substance of the national curriculum.
-The main objectives of the Multi-Academy Trust during the year ended 31 August 2021 are summarised below.
+The main objectives of the Multi-Academy Trust during the year ended 31 August 2022 are summarised below.

-The Multi-Academy Trust will support and challenge all our schools to:
+The Multi-Academy Trust supports and challenges all our schools to:

-- Sustain educational standards above local and national levels using our Getting Better Together tool of identifying strengths and areas for improvement across the family of schools. - Raise student aspirations by setting challenging targets, providing the highest quality of teaching, working with parents, providing a broad base of engagement activities to enrich their experiences, drawing on our rich employer links and providing work on mindsets. - Promote and nurture community cohesion drawing on the original publication from DCSF and our own experience of uniting two communities by giving them outstanding education.
+- Sustain educational standards above local and national levels identifying strengths and areas for improvement across the family of schools. - Raise student aspirations by setting challenging targets, providing the highest quality of teaching, working with parents, providing a broad base of engagement activities to enrich their experiences, drawing on our rich employer links and providing work on mindsets. - Promote and nurture community cohesion.
 Providing students and parents with opportunities within their community to demonstrate their social, moral, spiritual and cultural responsibilities together with the appreciation of the Fundamental British Values. - Involve and work in collaboration with key stakeholders, partners and the community to provide a 'one health' structure that draws together Health, Social Care, Voluntary, Faith, and Children's Centres. - Governors focussed on the right provision for each child at the right time. - Ensure that key stakeholder groups are represented on Local Governing Boards. - Ensure that members of the Multi Academy Trust (MAT) staff and all those who contribute to MAT activities are positive role models for students. - Provide a programme of high quality continual professional development (CPD) and training for all members of staff to underpin and sustain improvements in the core functions of the MAT.
-Examples include NPQ suite and we currently offer NPQML.
+The CPD framework is supported and delivered through our Teaching School Hub, One Cumbria. - Draw further on our strengths of Governance, Leadership and Management in bringing about transformational change; replicating the structures already established across all our schools, bringing the same skill level to bear on school improvement.